TBD54566975/web5-js/README.md

 Want to contribute during Hacktoberfest?
 We'd love to have you!
 Dive in, and your contributions could earn you some exclusive rewards.

-The **first 20 contributors** to successfully merge a PR will secure exclusive swag of their choosing from our [TBD shop](https://www.tbd.shop/) — we're in the midst of uploading new swag!
-Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! :star:

 🚀 **Gear up for a month packed with exciting events!** :tada: